Francis Monkman: Solo

 Post-Sky, Monkman intended to concentrate mostly on television and soundtrack work (although at around the same time, he resumed performances of classical harpsichord music).

 In 1981, Monkman released an art/progressive rock album called Dweller on the Threshold.
 This was the first album on which he had sung lead vocals; it also featured Camel's Andy Latimer (guitar) and former Whitesnake drummer Dave Dowle, as well as singers Graham Layden and Julia Rathbone.

 Monkman's planned film score career was ultimately unsuccessful.
-In 1999, he reflected "I feel somewhat short-changed on this one, as I always felt certainly after the success of 'The Long Good Friday', that I was something of a natural film composer.
+In 1999, he reflected:

+I feel somewhat short-changed on this one, as I always felt certainly after the success of 'The Long Good Friday', that I was something of a natural film composer.
 Possibly a little too good, you know?
 (After all, no director really wants the composer telling his own version of the story, right?)
 I did one more film for John McKenzie (director of 'LGF') called 'The Innocent', about a boy with epilepsy.
 It's very low-key, but worth seeing, I guess.
-After 'LGF,' Zoetrope (Coppola's studio) became interested for a while, but in response to a request for 'examples of my work,' I sent them a copy of 'Dweller on the Threshold' and, unsurprisingly I suppose, heard no more."
+After 'LGF,' Zoetrope (Coppola's studio) became interested for a while, but in response to a request for 'examples of my work,' I sent them a copy of 'Dweller on the Threshold' and, unsurprisingly I suppose, heard no more.

 In the mid-1980s, Monkman had several reunions with Darryl Way (relating to the latter's Elektra Ensemble work, performing "amplified classical music".
 This included live shows (including the Glastonbury Festival classical tent) performing pieces such as "(the) Bach Concerto in D minor, Mozart Sonatas, Vivaldi, I did Beethoven's 'Pathetique' in a sort of fortepiano sound, on synth.
 All good stuff."
 In 1986, Monkman and Way joined forces with their original Curved Air inspiration Terry Riley, to perform the latter's "In C" at Sadlers Wells Theatre, although plans for a follow-up mini-tour of Italy fell through.

 In 1990 Monkman returned to Curved Air for a one-off reunion concert at London's Town & Country alongside Sonja Kristina, Darryl Way and Florian Pilkington-Miksa (a recording of the concert was released a decade later on the Alive, 1990 album).
-Three-fifths of Curved Air's original lineup – Monkman, Pilkington-Miksa, and bass guitarist Rob Martin – would go on to jam together in a set of 1991 session at the instigation of guitarist Mike Gore, the results eventually surfacing on Monkman's Jam album in 2002.
+Three-fifths of Curved Air's original lineup – Monkman, Pilkington-Miksa, and bass guitarist Rob Martin – jammed together in a set of 1991 session at the instigation of guitarist Mike Gore, the results eventually surfacing on Monkman's Jam album in 2002.
 In 2008, Monkman briefly rejoined Curved Air for yet another relaunch, but his time with the band was once again short-lived due to creative differences with Darryl Way, and he left the band during the early rehearsal sessions.

 After a 20-year break, Monkman started to release further solo albums again at the start of the 21st century, beginning with 2001's 21st Century Blues.

 Monkman died from cancer on 12 May 2023, at the age of 73.